 This is Corrado’s story, but it is also the story of three fiercely determined women in a society that allows them little initiative: Selvaggia, the spurned bride; Gualdrada, the noblewoman who both tempts Buondelmonte and goads him; and Ghisola, Corrado’s great-hearted friend.
 From behind the scenes they will do what they must to achieve their goals—to avenge, to prevail, to survive.

 Published by Fireship Press.
 Available in ebook or paperback format from Amazon, USA, Amazon, UK, or Barnes and Noble.
+Available in ebook format from Sony.
 Also available in paperback from WHSmith, UK, or may be ordered through local bookstores.
 Coming soon from other vendors.

 All images on this website are copyright free, by virtue of being older than 70 years, or are photos taken by the site author.
 Banner illustrations are taken from a 14th century manuscript of the Nuova Cronica of Giovanni Villani, which is in the Vatican library.